Car Payment Calculator

 Choose a Shorter Loan Term

-Consider a Used Vehicle
+Consider a Certified Pre-Owned Vehicle

-New cars depreciate 15–25% in the first year.
-A 1–3 year old certified pre-owned vehicle can save you $5,000–$10,000 on the purchase price with a similar loan structure.
+New cars depreciate 15–25% in their first year.
+A 1–3 year old certified pre-owned (CPO) vehicle can cost $5,000–$15,000 less with manufacturer-backed warranties.
+Lower purchase price = lower loan amount = lower payment.

-Negotiate the Price First, Financing Second
+Negotiate the Price Before Discussing Financing

-Frequently Asked Questions About Car Payments
+Frequently Asked Questions: Car Payment Calculator

-For excellent credit (750+), 5–7% APR on new cars is achievable.
+In 2026, excellent credit (750+) can secure 5–7% APR on new vehicles.
 Good credit (700–749) typically sees 7–9%.
-Fair credit (650–699) usually means 10–14%, and below 650 can mean 15–20%+.
-Credit unions often beat dealership financing rates, so compare before signing.
+Fair credit (650–699) often means 10–14%, and poor credit (below 650) can mean 15–20%+.
+Credit unions usually beat dealership rates by 1–2%.
+Always compare at least 3 lenders and get pre-approved before visiting the showroom.

 About This Calculator

-Last reviewed: April 2026 | Maintained by USA Salary Tools
+Last reviewed: April 2026 | Maintained by USA Salary Tools | Sources: Experian Automotive, Federal Reserve G.19, CFPB Auto Loans

 Plan Your Full Financial Picture